frickm/dustingetz.github.com/_drafts/monads.md

     Nick: (1000000, None)
     Fake: (None, "No account associated with name 'Fake'")

 This is called the error-monad.
-Are you starting to see the pattern?
+Again, note the pattern of binds.

-Monads are a design pattern for composing functions who need plumbing to fit together.
+# monads are a design pattern for factoring out 'plumbing'

+Monads let us compose functions who need plumbing to fit together.
 Monads are defined as a pair of functions, `bind` and `unit`, which work together to wrap and unwrap values.
 A "monadic value" is the wrapped value (the error tuple, here) and a "monadic function" is a function which returns a monadic value (returns an error tuple).
 This is why `bind` uses the naming convention `mval` and `mf`.

 Note that we didn't specifiy `unit` for the maybe-monad - this is because python objects are already nullable, so the values don't need to be wrapped.
 Formally we could say `def unit(x): return x`, otherwise known as the identity function.

 Monads let us think about functions that require plumbing as if they didn't have any plumbing.
 Its interesting that almost all of the code complexity in an enterprise business application, is plumbing. hmmmm.
 Lets see how deep the rabbit hole goes.

-## seq monad
+## sequence monad, aka the "functional for loop"

 Suppose a person has multiple accounts at multiple banks, and we want to know their loan eligibility for each.
 Lets extend our API to support this.

-To make things simpler, lets forget about error handling for now.
+To make things simpler, lets forget about error handling for now, so we can just return normal objects without having to worry about monads until after we understand what the code will look like.

     def get_banks(name):
         if name == "Irek": return ["Bank of America", "Chase"]